ACDguide/BigData/BigData/different_tools.md

 ## Python
 This is a free, open-source language that is a standard tool used in many organisations and industries.
 It interfaces with other programs and tools like ArcGIS.
 Packages like xarray are great for analysing large gridded time-series data in climate and environmental science fields.
 Python creates beautiful plots.

+### Data handling

 Os, sys, glob: to handle directories and files

-Numpy: numerical math

-Matplotlib: to create plots

-Other plotting packages: https://mode.com/blog/python-data-visualization-libraries/: plotly, seaborn, holoviews

-Pandas: timeseries, integrates with numpy

-Xarray: gridded data, integrates with pandas, include basic plotting capabilities

-Dask: to parallelise tasks and manage memory more efficiently , integrates with xarray

-Calendar: to handle calendars and time information

-Netcdf4 - to handle netcdf files, usually integrated in tools like xarray, pandas
+[Netcdf4](http://unidata.github.io/netcdf4-python/) - to handle netcdf files, it is an optional dependecy for xarray

-hdf5, hdf4, h4netcdf, hdfeos2, hdfeos5, h5py, pyhdf - to handle various hdf formats they have different advantages
+hdf5, hdf4, h4netcdf, hdfeos2, hdfeos5,
+[pytables](https://www.pytables.org/index.html) and [h5py](https://docs.h5py.org/en/stable/), pyhdf - to handle various hdf formats they have different advantages

 Pygrib -m to handle grib file

-Requests: download/upload from/to website (not specifically analysis but can be useful for data handling)

 Csv - to handle csv files